Updated as of April 16, 2020

 As you know, since issuing our third-quarter earnings in November, we have been in active restructuring negotiations with our secured lenders and bondholders, as well as the Pension Benefit Guaranty Corporation (PBGC), about our capital structure and pension obligations moving forward.
 On February 13, 2020, McClatchy began a voluntary restructuring process under Chapter 11 of the U.S. Bankruptcy Code to strengthen our balance sheet and position us to accelerate our digital transformation.

-Our voluntary filing with the U.S. Bankruptcy Court protects stakeholders’ interests and includes typical motions in the restructuring process that we expect to be resolved in the next several days, including operating-as-usual measures such as payroll, health, dental, and vision insurance, and other ordinary course employment benefits like vacation/sick time and 401(k).
-We also expect a brief period (of no longer than 48 hours) in which company credit cards may be inactive as part of this process.
-Please know that ensuring these cards are operational is among our top priorities.
+Our voluntary filing with the U.S. Bankruptcy Court protects stakeholders’ interests.
+As you know, on February 14, 2020, McClatchy was authorized to continue carrying out operating-as-usual measures such as payroll, health, dental, and vision insurance, and other ordinary course employment benefits like vacation/sick time and 401(k).
 During the period of this restructuring, credit card charges will be limited to travel-related expenses only.

-Naturally, you will have questions about today’s announcement.
-We are committed to keeping you updated throughout this process.
-To do this, we have created a dedicated microsite here on McClatchyTransformation.com, which includes additional information, FAQs, and resources to help you understand this process.
+We are committed to keeping you updated throughout this process here on McClatchyTransformation.com, which includes information, FAQs, and resources to help you understand this process.

 As always, I want to thank you for your exceptional work.
 You are the smartest, wisest, most thorough, and thoughtful colleagues working in local journalism, and I’m proud to count myself among the McClatchy team.
 You work every day to further our mission in the face of industry pressures and challenges and deliver credible and fearless coverage with an unwavering commitment to strong, independent journalism.